singcygeorge/singcygeorge.github.com/about.md

 ## Singcy George

 Hi, my name is Singcy George.
 I have a Master's Degree in Environmental Science from the University of Northampton.
-I'm married to a lovely husband and moved to the US where I now work for a bank as a teller.
+I'm married to a lovely husband and moved to the US where I now work for a bank.

 Aside from Environmental Science some of my other interests include photography, movies, and working out.